liuyinz/mini-echo.el/README.md

   ```

 - How to show window border in terminal?

-  Due to `window-divider-mode` is not available in terminal, you need to use other measures to identify window.
+  In GUI, customize face `window-divider` to show window border, due to `window-divider-mode` is not available in terminal, you need to use other measures to identify windows.
-  In terminal, internal-border is displayed, so only need to solve horizontal border problem.
-Enable packages like tabbar or topsy
-  to help highlight horizontal border instead.
+  In terminal, `internal-border` is displayed, so only need to solve horizontal border problem.
+Enable packages like tabbar or topsy to help highlight horizontal border instead.